 Today's Homeowner looks at dozens of datapoints on roofers to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Asphalt is more budget-friendly, while options like metal cost more but last longer.
+Asphalt is more budget-friendly, while options like metal are more expensive but last longer.
 Even if you don't need to worry about sun reflectivity, you may choose something like a clay roof for the aesthetic value and protection from fire and pests.
 You also might choose a material like wood for its environmentally friendly nature.

 In order to work on roofing jobs valued at $600 or more, a contractor must be licensed by the Michigan Department of Licensing and Regulatory Affairs.
 Contractors should hold a Maintenance & Alteration license, which indicates that they've met the requirements for their trade.
 They may also have a Residential Builders license, which allows them to do building and remodeling work on residential structures.